gytcrt/randomwalk/content/posts/cut-back-amazon-instagram-netflix-google/index.md

 ### Chrome

 I stopped using Chrome a few years ago, and have been using Firefox on my laptop since then.
 Unlike search or email, I didn’t experience any discomfort with the switch.
 Firefox plus any extension I need is sufficient for my work and life.
+I'd say this is the easiest part of this journey.

+## Conclusion
+Cutting back usage on the platforms is not about protesting against the platforms, but to train my intentionality

 ## References